jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_06.md

 drwxr-x---  3 train332 G-815002       4096 Jun  2 14:16 tophat/
 ```

 The `-R` flag is used to change permissions recursively (all folders and files within `tophat`).
 The `g=u-w` directive is used to give members of the same Linux group the same permissions as the owner, minus write permissions.
-To do the same thing but for all others on Maverick, do:
+To do the same thing but for all others on stampede2, do:
 ```
 $ chmod -R go=u-w tophat/
 $ ls -l
 drwxr-xr-x  3 train332 G-815002       4096 Jun  2 14:16 tophat/
 ```

 Notice the new `o` in `go=u-w`.
 The permissions have been changed for all files within the `tophat` directory.
 But, we are not done quite yet.
-We need to walk up and change permissions on the `apps`, `maverick`, and `train332` directories as well:
+We need to walk up and change permissions on the `apps`, `stampede2`, and `train332` directories as well:
 ```
 $ cd ../
 $ pwd
-/work/0003/train332/maverick
+/work/0003/train332/stampede2
 $ chmod go=u-w apps/

 $ cd ../
 $ pwd
 /work/03439/train332
-$ chmod go=u-w maverick/
+$ chmod go=u-w stampede2/

 $ cd ../
 $ pwd